MicroEJ/docs/ApplicationDeveloperGuide/managedc/troubleshooting.rst

 Not all WebAssembly instructions are supported.

-If your WebAssembly file uses an unsupported instruction, you might encounter a SOAR-L error, for example:
+If your Wasm file uses an unsupported instruction, you might encounter a SOAR-L error, for example:

 .. code:: console